František Lydie Gahura

-František Lydie Gahura (10 October 1891 in Zlín – 15 September 1958 in Brno) was a Czeochslovak architect and sculptor.
+František Lydie Gahura (10 October 1891 – 15 September 1958) was a Czech architect and sculptor.

-Career
+Life and career

-Gahura became famous for his collaboration on the architectural and urban design of the Czech city of Zlín.
+Gahura was born on 10 October 1891 in Zlín, Moravia, Austria-Hungary.
+He became famous for his collaboration on the architectural and urban design of the city of Zlín.
 He worked for the Bata Shoes organization in the 1920s and 1930s.
 Gahura was one of a number of Czech architects to design the "Bata houses" and Bata shoe factory at East Tilbury, Essex, England.
 The most impressive architectural work of František Lydie Gahura is Tomas Bata Memorial.
 The building process started in 1932 and the monument was open with ceremony on the day of the first anniversary of Tomáš Baťa death that is on 12 July 1933.
 It is the most valuable building of the Zlín functionalism.

+Gahura died on 15 September 1958 in Brno.